TechJunkie is a BOX20 Media Company

-Starting with iOS 11 and continuing in iOS 12, Apple switched the default camera formats for photos and videos to High-Efficiency Image File Format (HEIF) for images and sequences of images.
+Starting with iOS 11 and continuing on to iOS 13, Apple switched the default camera formats for photos and videos to High-Efficiency Image File Format (HEIF) for images and sequences of images.
 For photos, that meant using HEIC files instead of JPEG, and the default for videos is now HEVC instead of H264.

 But while they’re not exclusive to Apple, HEIC and HEVC files aren’t yet universally supported.
 So if you take a HEIC picture on your iPhone and send it to a friend who has a Windows PC, outdated Android phone, or even an older Mac, they won’t be able to view it.